 - Libraries will continue to provide expanded virtual services to promote physical distancing amid a staged opening phase.
 Once the central library opens, only university students, faculty, and staff can come in.
 Requests for access to library collections and appointments for in-person services will be determined on a case-by-case basis.

-All student services will be offered both virtually and face-to-face as we enter the fall semester.
+All student services will be offered both virtually and face-to-face.
 The university will post signs notifying customers and employees of additional precautions required in service areas.